 - Will your spouse have other sources of retirement income after you die?

-Opting for a lower level
+Opting for a lower survivor pension

-Opting for a higher level
+Opting for a higher survivor pension

-Use the pension calculator to see the impact of different survivor benefit levels on your pension.
+Use the pension calculator to see the impact of different survivor benefit options on your pension.
+You may also want to speak with your financial advisor to help you decide.

 10-year pension guarantee